FY 2015

 3rd_sdws2

-In the second half, following a lecture on facilitation by Mr. Ryo Suzuki of the Cooperative Education Research and Development Center F Kobo, Kyoto Sangyo University Institute for the Promotion of Common Education, practical training was held with the aim of noticing one's own relationships and behaviors with others through facilitation experiences in a space away from daily work.
-One member of the group acts as a facilitator and discusses themes such as "What made me happy, what troubled, what went well, what didn't go well in the situation where I coached or consulted with junior and new employees…", "What went well and what didn't go well in the work meeting between staff…", and shared the impressions and impressions gained from it within the group. , We examined how it can be applied to daily work.
+In the second half, following a lecture on facilitation by Mr. Ryo Suzuki of the Co-op Education Research and Development Center F Kobo of the Kyoto Sangyo University Institute for the Promotion of Common Education, practical training was held with the aim of becoming aware of one’s own relationship with others and behavior through facilitation experience in a space away from daily work.
+One member of the group acts as a facilitator and discusses themes such as “What made me happy, what I had troubled, what went well, and what didn’t go well ……in situations where I was mentored or consulted by junior employees and new employees,” and “What went well and what didn’t go well in business meetings between staff,” and shared the impressions and impressions I got from them within the group.
+We looked at how it can be applied to daily work.

-Finally, the coordinator reviewed the training program, reaffirmed its objectives, and summarized the results, promoting understanding of the training.
+Finally, the coordinator reviewed the training program, reaffirmed its objectives, and summarized the results to promote understanding of the training.

 Report on the 1st SD Workshop